Can Octopuses be Kept in Home Aquariums?

 One of the biggest challenges is getting the tank setup right.

 • Tank Size: The tank needs to be big enough to allow the octopus to move around freely.
-For smaller species like the California Two-Spot Octopus, you’re looking at a tank that’s at least 50 gallons.
+For smaller species like the California Two-Spot Octopus, you’re looking at a tank that’s at least 100 gallons/380 litres.

 • Water Quality: Maintaining stable water conditions is absolutely critical.
 Octopuses are highly sensitive to changes in temperature, salinity, and pH levels.